TL;DR

 Best for: General-purpose use, creative projects, quick answers, coding help

-Free tier: GPT-3.5 with reasonable daily limits
+Free tier: GPT-5 mini with daily limits

 Claude (by Anthropic)